210119-java-enterprise/assignments/project-1-5.md

 - [ ] Git SCM (on GitHub)

 # Presentations
-- [ ] finalized version of application must be pushed to personal repository within this organization by the presentation date (February 26th, 2021)
+- [ ] finalized version of app must be pushed to personal repository within this organization by the presentation date (February 26th, 2021)

 - [ ] 10 minute live demonstration of the implemented features